 An interactive, immersive, and cinematic gaming environment draws users into the haunting memories of ordinary American soldiers who became torturers in the course of serving their country.
 This project about human rights foregrounds veterans testimonies of US military enhanced interrogation practices and human rights abuses during the Iraq War, often by young and ill-trained soldiers who never entered the military to become torturers and still find themselves struggling to reconcile the activities they were asked to do.
 By filmmaker Roderick Coover, writer Scott Rettberg, computer artist/researcher Daria Tsoupikova, and computer scientist Arthur Nishimoto.
 Based on original research by political scientist, John Tsukayama.

-WINNER!
-Electronic Literature Organization's Best Creative Work Award 2016.
+WINNER of the Electronic Literature Organization's Best Creative Work Award 2016.

-Featured at ISEA 360 Degree Gallery (Hong Kong), DH2016 Krakow, SIGGRAPH, IEEE, HASTAC, Oslo Human Rights Film Festival and elsewhere!
+Featured at ISEA 360 Degree Gallery (Hong Kong), DH2016 Krakow, SIGGRAPH, IEEE, HASTAC, Oslo Human Rights Film Festival and elsewhere.

 • View: PDF description/Press Page.